dominion-zone/dominion/README.md

 ### Test Coin
 Designed for use on the testnet, this contract includes a coin that any user can mint.
 It serves as a tool for testing the governance processes without using real assets, providing a safe environment for development and experimentation.

+## Understanding the Product Structure

+For a visual representation of how these contracts interact and are structured within **Dominion**, please refer to the diagram available here: [Structure Diagram](./dominion-structure.png).
+This diagram provides a detailed overview of the contract architecture, helping you better understand the integral parts of the product.

 ## TypeScript Directory

 ### SDK